emaloney/MBDataEnvironment/README.md

 </Var>
 ```

-> The `mutable="F"` attribute ensures that `$cats` can't be overwritten with another value during runtime.
+> The `mutable="F"` attribute ensures that `$cats` can't be overwritten by another value during runtime.
 It does not guarantee the immutability of the underlying object instance, however.

-Using a manifest file allows you to avoid needing to programmatically populate the variable space with common values every time your application is launched.

 See **[The Manifest File](#the-manifest-file)** below for more information on manifest files.